 - Forcing her to do things under threat.

-- Torture her by showing her how he punishes or hurts her kids, pets, etc.
+- Torture her by showing her how he punishes or harms her kids, pets, etc.

-- Terrorize her by telling her what he plans to do with her and/or her kids.
+- Terrorize her by revealing his plans for her and/or her kids.

-- Shouting at her and ordering her around.
+- Yelling at her and telling her what to do.

 - Embarrassing her in front of kids, friends, acquaintances, etc.

-- Blaming her for everything, even for absurd things (poor weather, etc.)
+- Blaming her for everything, even for ridiculous things (poor weather, etc.)

-- Showing her that he doesn’t trust her or anything she does or says.
+- Showing her that he does not trust her or anything she says or does.

 - Not taking into account her tastes, opinions, or feelings.